Carlo Tonon

 Carlo Tonon (25 March 1955, in San Vendemiano – 17 June 1996, in Stabiuzzo) was an Italian professional road bicycle racer.

 He was a professional rider from 1982 through 1984 and twice started the Tour de France.

 1984 Tour de France

 Tonon finished his first Tour de France for Carrera, where he rode alongside Guido Bontempi, in 1982 as 116th.
 He was again selected for the 1984 Tour de France where in the 19th stage he collided with a tourist while descending the Col de Joux-Plane.
-He was transferred to Annecy hospital with a fractured skull where he would stay in a coma for a couple of months and was eventually handicapped for life.
+He was transferred to Annecy hospital with a fractured skull.
+He remained in a coma for two months and was left with a permanent disability which contributed to him taking his own life in 1996, aged 41.